cleder/awesome-python-testing/README.md

 - [Mockintosh](https://github.com/up9inc/mockintosh) - Mockintosh aims to provide usual HTTP mock service functionality with small resource footprint, making it friendly for microservice applications.
 You can have tens of mocks at once, inside moderate laptop or single Docker container.
 - [flexmock](https://github.com/flexmock/flexmock) - Flexmock is a testing library for Python that makes it easy to create mocks, stubs and fakes.
 - [cornell](https://github.com/hiredscorelabs/cornell) - Cornell: record & replay mock server.
+- [python-mocket](https://github.com/mindflayer/python-mocket) - A socket mock framework - for all kinds of socket animals, web-clients included.
+- [aioresponses](https://github.com/pnuckowski/aioresponses) - Aioresponses is a helper for mock/fake web requests in python aiohttp package.

 ## Assertions